pforret/blog.splashing/_topic/country/solomonislands.md

 ---
 # Solomon Islands

-Solomon Islands  is a sovereign country consisting of six major islands and over 900 smaller islands in Oceania, to the east of Papua New Guinea and northwest of Vanuatu.
-It has a land area of 28,400 square kilometres, and a population of 652,858.
+Solomon Islands is an island country consisting of six major islands and over 900 smaller islands  in Oceania, to the east of Papua New Guinea and north-west of Vanuatu.
+It has a land area of 28,400 square kilometres, and a population of approx. 700,000.
 Its capital, Honiara, is located on the largest island, Guadalcanal.
-The country takes its name from the Solomon Islands archipelago, which is a collection of Melanesian islands that also includes the North Solomon Islands, but excludes outlying islands, such as the Santa Cruz Islands and Rennell and Bellona.
+The country takes its name from the wider area of the Solomon Islands, which is a collection of  Melanesian islands that also includes the Autonomous Region of Bougainville, but excludes the Santa  Cruz Islands.

 ## Unsplash photos